decentralized-identity/SchnorrSecp256k1Signature2019/README.md

 Relies on [bitcoin-ts](https://github.com/bitauth/bitcoin-ts) for secp256k1 crypto.

+Relies on [jsonld-signatures](https://github.com/digitalbazaar/jsonld-signatures) for jsonld operations.
+Some of the javascript from that repo needed to be converted to typescript to get this module to build properly, I have retained the copyrights on source files.

 #### Relies on undrafted / unoffical JWS alg:

 | JOSE Alg | COSE Alg Value                 | Description                                         | Recommended |